-The 2012 Pulido-Walker Panek Vineyard Cabernet Sauvignon initially shows some intriguing floral notes – as it breathes both red and darker fruits show – there is a sweet red berry fruit that is at the core of this bouquet.
+The 2012 Pulido-Walker Panek Vineyard Cabernet Sauvignon initially shows some intriguing floral notes; as it breathes both red and darker fruits show with a sweet red berry fruit that is at the core of the bouquet.
 Aromatically it is elegant but also powerful.
 On the the palate there is good acidity, notes of raspberry, blackberry and soft tannins that are very well integrated.
 This wine drinks very smoothly and easily while young.

 Switching gears entirely for their other wine is a small production Cabernet Sauvignon from the Melanson Vineyard.
 Pulido-Walker was the first to make a vineyard designate from this particular vineyard.
 The Melanson Vineyard sits high on the slopes of Pritchard Hill at an elevation of between several other small premium producers also source from this property.

-Multiple clones of Cabernet Sauivgnon were picked and fermented separate from each other – all using natural yeast.
-The 2012 Pulido-Walker is dark in the glass and reveals a pleasing depth of aromas including plenty of darker fruit, black fig and hints of chocolate as the wine opens.
+Multiple clones of Cabernet Sauvignon were picked and fermented separate from each other – all using natural yeast.
+The 2012 Pulido-Walker Melanson Vineyard Cabernet Sauvignon is dark in the glass and reveals a pleasing depth of aromas including plenty of darker fruit, black fig and hints of chocolate as the wine opens.
 The entry is plush and soft with darker fruit notes including blackberry.
-The delicate tannins start on the front of the palate – and end silky and smooth on the finish.
+The delicate tannins start on the front of the palate and end silky and smooth on the finish.